 An important note about expectations

 Homeopathy does not promise permanent cures.
-It aims to significantly reduce disease activity, extend remission periods, and improve overall wellbeing — while being completely free from side effects.
+It aims to significantly reduce disease activity, extend calmer periods, and improve overall wellbeing with gentle, individually monitored care.

 Struggling with recurring psoriasis flare-ups?